Three Republicans seek to challenge Grijalva in Congressional District 3

 Adam Kinsey, a political consultant with Saguaro Strategies, says Grijalva is an easy target for Republicans — not to defeat, but for raising money.

-But with a substantial advantage concerning Democrat registration over Republicans in a district that spans from Yuma to Downtown Tucson, the three candidates don't have a clear shot of winning.
+But with a substantial advantage concerning Democrat registration over Republicans in a district that spans from Yuma to downtown Tucson, he said the three Republican candidates don’t have a clear shot of winning.

 “It is an exercise of futility,” he said.